fabiofortkamp/secondlaw/README.md

 4. Create a symbolic link for `zshenv` to `~/.zshenv` (this contains the environment variables)
 4. Create a symbolic link for the `oh-my-zsh-custom` directory to `~/.oh-my-zsh-custom`

 This assume you installed `oh-my-zsh` to the default directory.
-If you modified the installation, modify the `ZSH` environment variable inside `zshrc` accordingly.
+If you modified the installation, modify the `ZSH` environment variable inside `zshenv` accordingly.

 The `oh-my-zsh-custom` directory is where you place customizations for the `oh-my-zsh` framework.
 Refer to their page for instructions.